GeorgiKeranov/blog-cms/README.md

 # Blog
 #
 # Blog web application.
 You can register, login then you can make posts with images.
-You can edit your posts, account.
+You can edit your posts, add profile picture, edit account.
+You can comment and reply on posts.
 Posts by other users are shown on the home page.
 #
 # It is written in java with Spring Boot, Spring MVC, Spring Security, Spring Data Jpa, Hibernate and Thymeleaf.
 # Database : MySql , Connector : mysql-connector.